Internet Shutdowns Blog

 A runthrough on the ongoing Internet shutdowns and content blocking during the farmers' protest

 The Internet is a key enabler of many fundamental rights, including freedom of speech and expression.
 SFLC.in, through internetshutdowns.in has been recording instances of internet shutdown since 2012.
-Through this blog post, we are documenting internet shutdowns as well as content takedown during the farmers' protests, which began on February 13th, 2024.
-The farmers' movement had undertaken a call for a march on February 13th, 2024, to press their demands for Minimum Support Price (MSP), justice for Lakhimpur Kheri violence, load waivers and other issues.
+This blog post documents internet shutdowns and content takedown during the farmers' protests, which began on February 13th, 2024.
+The farmers' movement had undertaken a call for a march on February 13th, 2024, to press their demands for Minimum Support Price (MSP), justice for Lakhimpur Kheri violence, load waivers, and other issues.

 These protests have once again highlighted a troubling trend: the use of internet shutdowns and social media bans to curtail communication and suppress dissent.
 While the government cites security concerns, these measures raise serious questions about the democratic space in India.